Ujjansh05/Real-Time-Meme-Intelligence-Bot/README.md

 ### 📌 Future Improvements

-  - 🔮 Integrate Stable Diffusion API for meme image generation
+  - 🔮 AI Image Generation: Integrate a model like Imagen to generate new meme images from text prompts.
-  - 🌍 Multi-language meme explanations
+  - 🌍 Multi-Language Support: Expand the AI prompts to provide meme explanations in multiple languages.
-  - 🗳 Meme popularity voting system inside the extension
+  - 🗳 User Feedback System: Implement a voting system inside the extension for users to rate the quality of AI explanations.
-  - 🧠 Smarter clustering of meme formats over time
+  - 🧠 Automated Data Ingestion: Connect the Pathway pipeline to a live source like the Reddit API for fully autonomous trend detection.

 -----